gregnordin/pixel_impulse_response_calc/notes-PIR.md

 - Change `_make_filename` to include all independent parameters so `.npz` filename is unique to a specific case.

 - Change `examples/demo_pixel_spot.py` so it calculates and prints the elapsed time to run `PixelIrradianceModel`.
+For the results below, the runs after the first one take less time because `use_cache=True` so `compute` is just loading an `.npz` file.

     - Results: `nx=512, dx=0.1`: **4.24 ms, 2.11 ms, 2.30 ms**
     - Results: `nx=800, dx=0.1`: **28.70 ms, 3.91 ms, 4.16 ms**